SentientHome/deploy/raspberry/HYPRIOT.md

     Follow the instructions of the flash utility and within a few minutes the raw boot image is ready.

+    Depending on your setup you migth want to prepare addirional hosts for the entire SentientHome cluster:

+    ```bash
+    dns1 # Main DNS and DHCP server for the home
+    dns2 # Optional redundant DNS and DHCP server

+    pi-01-01 # Hosts for Docker Swarm cluster without external storage
+    pi-01-02
+    ...
+    pi-01-nn

+    pi-50-01 # Hosts for Docker Swarm cluster WITH external storage (e.g. SSD)
+    pi-50-02
+    ...
+    pi-50-nn
+    ```

 2. Install the SD Card into a Raspberry PI of your choice and boot it up.
 For now we assume you have an existing DHCP server on your local network that will provide this new PI with a temporary IP address.